-> And if that hasn't whetted your appetite, Gerry Griffin will happily get you involved
+And if that hasn't whetted your appetite, Mark Vides will happily get you involved

 We are a group of open water swimming enthusiasts of varying abilities.
 Our members range from competitive swimmers and triathletes to social swimmers who enjoy swimming in relative safety with like-minded people.
 Swimmers are organised into small groups of similar abilities.
 When possible, the club arranges for safety cover in the form of accompanying kayaks and beach walking observers